n3d1117/website/content/blog/view-state-enum-swiftui/index.md

 }
 ```

-It has a `state` property of type `ViewState<[NewsEntry]>` which is the type of the state we want to display in the view, and defaults to `.loading` so that the progress view is shown immediately.
+It has a `state` property of type `ViewState<[NewsEntry]>` which is the type of the state we want to display in the view (a list of news entries), and defaults to `.loading` so that the progress view is shown immediately.
 It also has a `loadNews` method which loads the news entries from an external service and updates the state accordingly.

 The news are loaded using the `apiService` dependency, which is injected using the `@Dependency` property wrapper.
 This is just an example inspired by the [Factory](https://github.com/hmlongco/Factory) library I recently explored (actual dependency injection techniques are out of scope for this post).